linode/docs/docs/security/ssl/obtain-a-commercially-signed-tls-certificate.md

     * `-sha256` generate the certificate request using 265-bit SHA (Secure Hash Algorithm).

     * `-days` determines the length of time in days that the certificate is being issued for.
-For a commercial certificate, this value should be less than 730 (2 years).
+For a commercial certificate, this value should be no higher than 730 (2 years).

     * `-nodes` instructs OpenSSL to create a certificate that does not require a passphrase.
 If this option is excluded, you will be required to enter the passphrase in the console each time the application using it is restarted.